MRC CASE/DTP 2020/21

 The programme is usually offered on a 1+3 basis: a one-year full-time Master of Research (MRes) in Global Health: Translational and Quantitative Skills taught at Lancaster University followed by a 3-year full-time PhD programme at LSTM.
 In exceptional circumstances, students who can demonstrate that they have previously completed a relevant Master’s qualification may request exemption from the MRes year.

-The call for applications for the 2020-21 round of studentships is now OPEN.
-Deadline for receipt of complete application 23:59 13th February 2020.
+The call for applications for the 2020-21 round of studentships is now CLOSED.

 The goal of the DTP is: